Pocket Testament League: History

 The Pocket Testament League was founded in 1893 by a 12-year-old named Helen Cadbury, daughter of the president of the confectioner Cadbury, who wished to introduce her classmates to Christianity.
 She formed a group with her Christian schoolfriends, “The Pocket Testament League.”

-In 1904, Helen married American evangelist Charles McCallon Alexander, who officially organized the league with Dr. J. Wilbur Chapman in Philadelphia in March of 1908.
+In 1904, Helen married American evangelist Charles McCallon Alexander, who officially organized the league with Dr. J. Wilbur Chapman in Philadelphia in March 1908.
 Alexander had been associated with the prominent evangelist Dwight L. Moody, and his experience in worldwide evangelism gave a huge impetus to the League.
 In 1914, The Pocket Testament League opened an office in London and began sharing gospels as part of its First World War outreach.
 In October, one of their campaigns gave out 400,000 New Testaments to soldiers on Salisbury Plain.

 During the Great Depression, members of the League shared Gospels through the Civilian Conservation Corps in the South and throughout New England.
 Billy Graham encouraged the League, commenting that "I am completely sold on the work of The Pocket Testament League, and continue to pray for those associated with it."

-Many people heard the story of a pocket sized Bible in a soldier’s pocket that saved his life.
+Many people heard the story of a pocket sized Bible in a soldier's pocket that saved his life.
 It was Private Jennison of the 5th Yorkshire Regiment who, during WWI, was carrying his New Testament supplied by The Pocket Testament League which stopped the bullet that would have pierced his chest.

 After WWII, General MacArthur asked the league for Pocket Testaments.
 Members of league contributed 11 million Gospels for the nation of Japan.
 As a result of these Gospels being shared in Japan, Captain Fuchida Mitsuo, who had led the attack on Pearl Harbor, later became a Christian and worked for The League.

 After WWII, the league started missionary work in foreign countries.
 With the support of Generals George Marshall and Chiang Kai-shek, Bibles were distributed among Chinese soldiers fighting in the Chinese Civil War.